stefanreichert/angular2-google-calendar-example/readme.md

 * Google OAuth2
 * Google Calendar

-Please see https://angular.io/ for details on setting up the TypeScript compiler.
+Please see https://angular.io/ for details on setting up the TypeScript compiler and the simple HTTP server.